Ownasaurus/TAStm32/README.md

 #### Windows
 1. Install STM32CubeProgrammer
-1. Run the tastm32-dfu.py script to put the device in DFU mode
+1. Run the tastm32-dfu.py script to put the device in DFU mode (or if it's the first time you're flashing it, short the "DFU" Pins (J13) while plugging tastm32's USB cable into your computer).
 1. Use the STM32CubeProgrammer software to flash the latest firmware.
 The latest firmware can always be found here: https://github.com/Ownasaurus/TAStm32/releases/download/latest/tastm32v3.hex or https://github.com/Ownasaurus/TAStm32/releases/download/latest/tastm32v4.hex